 No description available

-) endpoints.
+/sse, /mcp) with flexible authentication options (Authorization: Bearer <token> or X-API-Key: <key>).endpoint events) and support for concurrent connections./mcp) also supports concurrent client interactions./mcp) and SSE (/sse) endpoints.
 Can also run in a pure Stdio mode.This server acts as a central hub for Model Context Protocol (MCP) resource servers.
 It can:

-)Provides a browser-based interface for managing the proxy server configuration and connected tools.
+config/mcp_server.json.ENABLE_ADMIN_UI=true)Provides a browser-based interface for managing the proxy server configuration and connected tools.
 Features include:

-)This file defines the backend MCP servers the proxy should connect to.
+config/mcp_server.json)This file defines the backend MCP servers the proxy should connect to.

-Example config/mcp_server.json
+Example config/mcp_server.json:

 {